Sexuality and Singleness: Godly Answers in a Confusing World

 To a degree, these words ring true.
 The unmarried are to strive to be sexually pure and chaste—but then so are married folks.
 Chastity is sexually lived out in a pure way; it is a commitment to keep sex in its proper place.
 Author Lauren Winner explains in Real Sex that, “…chastity is the free choice to live one’s sexual life in accord with Christian values—therefore everyone is called to live chastely” (p.
 134).
 For the unmarried person, this means a life of purity through abstinence.
 For the married person, it means a life of purity through faithfulness.
 All who live in God’s world belong to him (Psalm 24:1, 2) and are designed and called to live a life of purity.

-However, there is a profound reality of what godly unmarried sexuality is not.
+However, there is a profound reality of what godly sexuality and singleness is not.
 It is not merely about what we are doing or not doing with our genitals!
 Sadly, sexuality is often reduced to a definition along these lines, but it is crucial to have a fuller understanding of it while also being honest that we are embodied souls.
 To be an embodied soul means we are image bearers that live on earth in bodies which are created with the capacity for sexual expression.
 Sexuality involves our whole being—body and soul—and refers to how we experience and express ourselves as sexual beings.

-Godly sexuality is something that is pleasing to God, acknowledging the value of God as the giver of sex, while keeping Christ central.
+Godly sexuality is pleasing to God, acknowledging the value of God as the giver of sex, while keeping Christ central.
 While there is much overlap between married and unmarried sexuality, singles’ sexuality has unique features.
 Here are five basic principles that govern godly sexuality and which we will apply to the unmarried person:

-1. It is Jesus-centric and Jesus exalting.
+1. Godly sexuality and singleness is Jesus-centric and Jesus exalting.
 In God’s world, Jesus is central to all aspects of life.
 Life is about valuing God at all times and in all ways.
 This means that the way we live out our sexuality as unmarried persons will find power and joy as Jesus is the focus of our deepest desires and affections.
 This does not mean we deny that we have sexual desires or that we struggle to be chaste; nor does it mean that we are condemned if we fall.
 The core blessings of the gospel are Jesus himself and the cross.
 As we run to him and cling to him in a radical way for enabling power to live purely and for forgiveness and cleansing when we fail, we are living as godly, unmarried sexual beings!

-2. Godly sexuality loves my neighbor as I put others before myself.
+2. Godly sexuality and singleness loves my neighbor as I put others before myself.
 The second of Jesus’ two great commands—“Love your neighbor as yourself”—is core to godly sexuality inside and outside of marriage.
 This leads us to not sin against others through participating in sexual sin.
 This includes our thought lives, our affections, and seemingly “private” sins such as solo sex and pornography.
 No sin is truly private; others areas are always impacted.
 I never have the right to honor, esteem, and love myself more than my neighbor, and this includes the how and why of expressing my sexuality.
 This other-centeredness in sexuality can only be faithfully lived out though radical, self-sacrificing dependence upon Christ!
 (2 Corinthians 5:14, 15; Romans 14:7, 8)

-3. Godly sexuality is concerned not only with physical relationships, but also mental and emotional attachments.
+3. Godly sexuality and singleness is concerned not only with physical relationships, but also mental and emotional attachments.
 As image bearers we are created for relationship.
 Holy relationships happen as the vertical (God and us) connects with the horizontal (people loving each other).
 Our relational connecting and attaching with one another was never designed by God to push him aside, but rather to deepen our love for him as we make much of him together.
 This means that our relationships are not to be all about striving to make each other feel good, but are to focus on pointing one another to Christ.
 This “shared love” encourages our hearts and spills out into loving others as well.
 When a person or relationship becomes the basis of our life, the Creator is pushed aside, and a worship disorder is taking place.
 This is ungodliness in our express of our sexuality.

-4. Godly sexuality involves worship through discipline.
+4. Godly sexuality and singleness involves worship through discipline.
 In Real Sex, Lauren Winner brings out the rarely discussed concept of chastity as a spiritual discipline meant to align our wills with God’s (p.
 124).
 Here, too, there is an overlap between godly unmarried and married sexuality.
 Faithfulness to one’s spouse (in thoughts, affections and actions) is not easy!
 Married or not, walking in holiness requires radical dependence upon Christ.
 It is a battle!
 It means a fight against the flesh which Paul explained was always “right there” in him, around him, and beside him (Romans 7:21).
 As singles seek to express their sexuality without physically engaging in sexual activity, there will be a battle that feels intense on some days, easy on others, perhaps pointless on many.
 Regardless, in God’s world, godly unmarried sexuality is good!

-5. Godly sexuality is not only possible, but good in God’s design.
+5. Godly sexuality and singleness is not only possible, but good in God’s design.
 Godly unmarried sexuality is not “Plan B.” It is not an elementary level of sexuality that is graduated from into advanced married sexuality.
 If that were the case, then Jesus himself was lacking, since he never attained a married level of sexuality.
 The expression of our sexuality may differ if we become married, but that does not mean that it is somehow “better.”
 Singles embody their particular gender, and sexuality in godly ways just as married individuals do.
 Single sexuality is not a deficient sexuality.
 If God has commanded the unmarried to be sexually abstinent, we can know that without a doubt that this abstinence is good and possible.

-HOW is godly unmarried sexuality lived out?
+HOW is godly sexuality and singleness lived out?

 Biblical wisdom is practical, but unfortunately teaching singles regarding sexuality is often given in sterile, bullet-point lists that focus on the externals of what to do and not do.
 Singles are normally just given boundary lines of what is not permissible or told what types of relationships are not acceptable.
 Yet there are many unanswered questions because many activities can be shifted into “gray areas” not addressed by this type of behavior-oriented teaching.
 For example:

-• Do we label it dating, courting, or ‘hanging out’?
+- Do we label it dating, courting, or ‘hanging out’?

-• What about the types of physical contact that are considered “sex?”
+- What about the types of physical contact that are considered “sex?”
 Most people know genital sexual intercourse is off-limits for the unmarried, but what about solo sex, mutual stimulation, or oral sex?

-• And how does this relate to relationships with our same gender?
+- And how does this relate to relationships with our same gender?
 Is it permissible for two women to snuggle up while sharing a bed, experiencing sexual arousal from the physical affection, but not going any further?
 And what of two men who have no genital contact, but sexually arouse one another?
 There is no intercourse going on, but how can we tell if these kinds of things are permissible for the unmarried person?

 To discern biblical wisdom regarding any of the above questions, the key issues become: “Is Jesus and worship of him central or is the self-ruling?
 Is Christ and love for him ruling, or am I more concerned with how far I can go?
 Is this action or thought leading me to love this person as a daughter or son of God, or is it a means to feel good?”